Collective cognition

 Coherent theory of CI emerges

 Academic research delineates the various national, cultural and social influences on collective cognition, paving the way for a coherent theory of human CI.
 Attempts to harness CI for practical applications are increasingly informed by CI theory.
+A more integrated evolutionary theory of collective intelligence, combining archaeology, primatology, psychology and computer science, among other disciplines, begins to emerge.

 10-yearhorizon